wheressswaldo/CS394/README.md

    * Cards shuffled after 5 games

   * **Not done yet:**
-   - Although there are multiple players, only player 1 can be controlled at this time
-   - The framework for other players is set up.
+   - Although there are multiple players, only player 1 can be controlled at this time.
+The framework for other players is set up.
 (Array of players, var with currentPlayer)
    - Have to edit to switch players (increase currentPlayer by 1) when standing or hitting, instead of going straight to dealer's turn.
    - **Extra credit:** Calculate and recommend a player if they should hit based on Blackjack Basic Strategy.